snoringriceball/youtube-sleep-timer/README.md

     - Alarms: This is for using the Chrome Alarms API.
 Starting from manifest version 3 (mv3), developers are required to use this API for setting timers.
 Please note that because this API is managed by Google, we have no control over it's accuracy.
     - Scripting: This is so that we can run some code to play/pause the Youtube Video.
     - Tabs: This is so that we can keep track of which tab is running which timer.

+## Dev Setup

+This project uses typescript and webpack to compile javascript files in to ./dist folder in the project root directory.
+After cloning the repo, run `npm install && npm run build` to compile the ts files into js, and load the dist folder as an unpacked extension.

 ## Disclaimer: